Wendy (singer)

 Shon Seung-wan (born February 21, 1994), known professionally as Wendy, is a South Korean singer.
 She is a member of the South Korean girl group Red Velvet.
 In 2021, she made her solo debut with the EP Like Water.
 In 2022, she became a member of SM Entertainment's supergroup Got the Beat.

-Apart from her music career, Wendy has made various television appearance, such as being a panelist on reality show We Got Married (2015–2016), Trick & True (2016–2017), being cast on comedy show Saturday Night Live Korea (2021), and hosting Mysterious Record Shop (2021).
-From 2021 to 2023, Wendy hosted the radio program Wendy's Youngstreet, made her theatrical debut in the musical Rebecca in 2023 and in 2025, she started a web show Today is Wendy.
+Apart from her music career, Wendy has made various television appearances, including as a panelist on the reality show We Got Married (2015–2016), Trick & True (2016–2017), being cast on comedy show Saturday Night Live Korea (2021), and hosting Mysterious Record Shop (2021).
+From 2021 to 2023, Wendy hosted the radio program Wendy's Youngstreet.
+She made her theatrical debut in the musical Rebecca in 2023 and in 2025, started the web show Today is Wendy.

 Early life and education

 Wendy was born on February 21, 1994, in Seongbuk-dong, a neighborhood in Seongbuk District in Seoul, South Korea.
 Coming from a family of music lovers, Wendy showed interest in becoming a singer when she was only six years old.
 Besides her passion for singing, she is also able to play several instruments, including the piano, guitar, flute, and saxophone.

 She lived with her family in Jecheon until her fifth year of elementary school, when she moved to Canada with her older sister, Shon Seung-hee, to study abroad.
 She lived in Brockville, Ontario before moving to the United States to attend Shattuck-Saint Mary's in Faribault, Minnesota, where she was an honor student and athlete, and earned various awards for academics and music-related activities.
 There, she started using her English name 'Wendy Shon'.
 Returning to Canada, she later studied at Richmond Hill High School in Richmond Hill, Ontario, where she participated in the school's show choir called Vocal Fusion.
 While living in both countries, she became fluent in English.

 Her parents were initially against her pursuing a career in music and wanted her to focus on her studies, but while she was still in high school, they eventually allowed her to audition to become a singer in South Korea.